1.3 Why Now?

 It is worth bearing in mind that the levels proposed here are still not as low as military spending budgets during the Clinton presidency, when the world’s biggest spender – the USA – had its smallest military budget since the end of the Vietnam War.
 However, if the 5% Formula was to be applied over 10 years, we would start to get there.
 By extension, USA military budget trends (increase or decrease, depending on domestic and foreign policy-making), influences budget trends in the rest of the world.

 Global military expenditure reached its lowest point since the peak of the Cold War in the mid-period of Clinton presidency (around $ 1 trillion in 2010 prices).
-Global military expenditure in 2010 was $1.6 trillion and to get to the Clinton level from this point, expenditure needs to be reduced by 40%.
-Our campaign goal is to reach the Clinton Level in just 10 years.
+Global military expenditure in 2010 was $1.6 trillion and to get to $1 trillion from this point, expenditure needs to be reduced by 40%.
+Our campaign goal is to reach $1 trillion in just 10 years.

 Figure 3.
 Historical reductions of the defence budgets of the United States [Source: Center for American Progress]